kcalvelli/nixos_config/README.md

 ## ⚠️ Usage Warning

-**This configuration is intended for inspiration and reference only.** It is not a production-ready framework or a batteries-included NixOS distribution.
-It is highly opinionated, designed for specific hardware, and tailored to my personal workflow preferences.
+**This is a personal NixOS configuration** built for specific hardware and workflows.
+While it includes an automated installer for convenience, it is highly opinionated and tailored to my preferences.

-**Do not blindly copy or deploy this configuration.** It may contain hardware-specific settings, undocumented assumptions, and configurations that could break your system.
-Use it to learn and cherry-pick ideas, not as a drop-in solution.
+**For new users:** The automated installer makes it easy to try axiOS, but you should understand what you're installing.
+Review the configuration, especially hardware-specific settings in `hosts/`, before deploying to production systems.

+**For learning:** This configuration is excellent for learning NixOS patterns, modular architecture, and modern tooling.
+Feel free to explore, cherry-pick ideas, and adapt components for your own configuration.

+**Recommendation:** Use the installer to test in a VM first, then customize the generated host configuration to match your hardware and preferences before deploying to bare metal.

 ## What is axiOS?